tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_3.md

 You can read the [Getting started guide](http://miredot.com/docs/getting-started/) for Miredot for instructions on how to incorporate it into your Java project.

-Miredot leverages both Javadocs and JAXB annotations in the source code to generate the output.
+Miredot supports many annotations in the source code to generate the output.
+The most important annotations they support include those from Jax-rs and Jackson.
+See [Supported Frameworks](http://www.miredot.com/docs/supportedframeworks/) for a complete set of supported annotations.

 ## Example annotations